[Self-Test] Sensory Processing Disorder: Symptoms in Children

-Sensory processing disorder may manifest in various ways, including melting down from sensory overload, or acting up in a scramble for stimulation, or being confused, clumsy, and ineffectual why trying to perform everyday tasks.
-Could SPD be causing your child’s misbehavior?
-Take this self-test and share the results with your doctor.
+Sensory processing disorder makes it difficult for the brain to receive messages from the senses.
+It may manifest as meltdowns from sensory overload, or stimulation-seeking behavior, or confusion and clumsiness in everyday tasks.
+Could SPD be causing your child’s challenging behavior?
+Take this symptom test and share the results with your doctor.

-These emotions may manifest as anxiety or temper tantrums or meltdowns — all reactions that may understandably be mistaken for ADHD.
+These emotions may manifest as anxiety or temper tantrums or meltdowns — all reactions that may understandably be mistaken for attention deficit hyperactivity disorder (ADHD).
 But if your child gets upset consistently in the same noisy or smelly environment, or when asked to eat the same specific foods as other kids, or when bothered by itchy tags in his clothing, or when frustrated figuring out how to orient his body to get dressed, he may be dealing with SPD.

-In the self-test below, select ‘Agree’ for statements that accurately describe your child and share the results with your child’s physician.
+In the self-test below, select the statement that most accurately describes your child’s behavior and share the results with your child’s physician.

 Adapted from the SPD checklist from the STAR Institute for Sensory Processing Disorder.
 This is not a diagnostic tool.
 An occupational therapist trained in sensory integration is the best professional to make an accurate diagnosis through clinical evaluation.